I passed the GCP Cloud Architect exam, so I'll summarize what I learned before I forget

 You can read the best textbooks for exam preparation for free

-There were almost no questions about detailed operation methods using gcloud commands or the console screen, so it's better to focus on reading the documentation and accurately understanding the characteristics of the service rather than trying to memorize it by using it.
+Since there were hardly any questions about detailed operation methods using gcloud commands or console screens, it's better to focus on reading the documentation and accurately understanding the service's characteristics rather than trying to memorize them through trial and error.

-If you are a developer or infrastructure engineer like me, it would be great if you could use those skills to design and build systems in the future, but the Cloud Architect qualification doesn't seem to require that much.
+For developers and infrastructure engineers like myself, it would be ideal to be able to design and build systems using those tools in the future, but the Cloud Architect certification doesn't seem to require that level of expertise.
 In

-my case, I started developing systems on GCP around the New Year, and I was able to design systems that were immersed in GCP services, so I had a lot of opportunities to come into contact with GCP services around that time.
+my case, I was developing a system on GCP from around the New Year, and I was able to design a system that was deeply immersed in GCP services, so I had plenty of opportunities to interact with GCP services around that time.

 Just because Kubernetes is in the title makes you think that this is just a trend, but you'd be wrong.
 The use of GCP services as a means of converting existing monolithic systems into microservices, as well as the structure for analyzing the collected data (making good use of big data products such as BigQuery, Pub/Sub, Dataflow, and Dataproc to stream data) are questions that are sure to appear on exams, and will also serve as useful reference for the future

-Also, the Cloud Architect Certification Exam Guide , so it's a good idea to read through them thoroughly so you're prepared for any of them, and to do some preparation on how to handle big data, how to utilize machine learning, and how to configure a network when migrating from an on-premise environment to a cloud environment.
+Also,the Cloud Architect certification exam guideincludes a sample case study where questions are drawn from 2-3 of the four fictional companies and the problems and challenges they face.
+So, it's a good idea to thoroughly read and understand it so you're prepared for any of them.
+You should also study how to handle big data, how to utilize machine learning, and how to configure networks when migrating from an on-premises environment to a cloud environment.

 By the way, when I was talking to a colleague who took the test at the same time, I discovered that the questions are completely different depending on the test taker, so it seems that rote memorization is completely pointless